 SolarPILOT is also a comprehensive power tower optical-modeling tool, including the ability to generate field layouts in a variety of patterns or land constraints, conduct detailed optical performance simulations down to the level of each heliostat facet, perform optimization of key system variables, and conduct parametric analyses.
 SolarPILOT is especially unique in containing the analytical engine alongside a ray-tracing core for more detailed simulations.
 The SolTrace simulation engine is included and controlled via an application programming interface in each SolarPILOT distribution.

-Download SolarPILOT or learn more about upcoming additional features.
+> SolarPILOT home